AdobeDocs/learning-manager.en/help/migrated/instructors/feature-summary/getting-started.md

 ---

-# Getting started as an instructor in Captivate Prime {#getting-started-as-an-instructor-in-captivate-prime}
+# Getting started as an instructor in Captivate Prime

 Read this article to know how to get started as an instructor in Captivate Prime.